 Within the dental industry, there has been great debate regarding the potential superiority of electric toothbrushes over traditional manual instruments.
 While there are strong opinions on both sides, there are some clear differences between the two types of brushes that might make one preferable for certain people.
-Here’s what you should know about the advantages and disadvantages of each option.
+Are electric toothbrushes better than inexpensive soft-bristled manual toothbrushes?
+Here’s what you should know.

 - Available with a variety of styles, heads and bristles